 Families and children

-The Ministry of Children, Equality and Social Inclusion endeavours to ensure that children and young people get a good upbringing and that families can feel secure, both financially and socially.
+The Ministry of Children and Families endeavours to ensure that children and young people get a good upbringing and that families can feel secure, both financially and socially.

-An adoption order may only be made when it can be assumed that the adoption will be in the best interests of the child.
-The basic condition of the child's best interests applies to all forms of adoption.
+An adoption order may only be issued when it can be assumed that adoption is in the best interests of the child.
+The fundamental condition of the child's best interests applies to all forms of adoption.

 Each year, large amounts of money are transferred from the public purse to families with children: parental benefit, child benefit and cash benefits for the parents of infants.

 1996 Hague Convention enters into force

 Norway’s ratification of the 1996 Hague Child Protection Convention will strengthen our cooperation with other states when parental conflicts and child welfare cases arise that involve more than one country.
 The Convention will enter into force on 1 July 2016.